Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 Requirements as opposed to Incidents.
 Normally you would want to list at least the TFS "User Story" work item type in this field.

-b) TFS 2010 Plugin

-Please fill out the fields as follows:

--   **Auto-Map Users** -- this is not used by this version of the plugin and can be ignored.

--   **Custom 01** -- This is used to specify the Windows Active Directory Domain that the Windows user specified above is a member of.
-If you are running TFS on a Windows workgroup, just use the server name and make sure that the Windows user above is a user on that server itself.

--   **Custom 02** -- This is used to specify if you want to synchronize Incidents, Tasks or Both.
-By default this field is blank, meaning synchronize both types of artifact.
-However if you enter in "*Incidents*" into this field it will tell the system to only synchronize incidents, and if you enter "*Tasks*" it will tell the system to only synchronize tasks.

--   **Custom 03** -- If you would like the system to display the SpiraTeam artifact ID (e.g. IN5 for incidents or TK36 for tasks) in a custom field inside TFS, you should just enter the name of the appropriate TFS field from your process template (e.g.
-Spira.IncidentId) and then when the incident or task is added to TFS, the corresponding SpiraTeam ID will be added to that field of the work item.

--   **Custom 04** - Depending on your TFS process template, the data-synchronization plugin may not be allowed to set the detector of the incident inside TFS.
-If you would like the system to display the detector of the incident (as recorded in SpiraTeam) in a custom field inside TFS, you should just enter the name of the appropriate TFS field from your process template (e.g. Spira.Detector) and then when the incident is added to TFS, the corresponding detector's name will be added to that field of the work item.

--   **Custom 05** -- this is not used by this version of the plugin and can be ignored.

-c) TFS 2005/2008 Plugin

-Please fill out the fields as follows:

--   **Auto-Map Users** -- this is not used by this version of the plugin and can be ignored.

--   **Custom 01** -- This is used to specify the Windows Active Directory Domain that the Windows user specified above is a member of.
-If you are running TFS on a Windows workgroup, just use the server name and make sure that the Windows user above is a user on that server itself.

--   **Custom 02** -- This is used to specify if you want to synchronize Incidents, Tasks or Both.
-By default this field is blank, meaning synchronize both types of artifact.
-However if you enter in "*Incidents*" into this field it will tell the system to only synchronize incidents, and if you enter "*Tasks*" it will tell the system to only synchronize tasks.

--   **Custom 03** -- this is not used by this version of the plugin and can be ignored.

--   **Custom 04** -- this is not used by this version of the plugin and can be ignored.

--   **Custom 05** -- this is not used by this version of the plugin and can be ignored.

 ## Configuring the Data Mapping